Thursday, May 30, 2024

 Years after that, I was updating my home computer, and had an idea-why not store all of my cd's on a computer dedicated to only music.
 I was about to transfer my data from my old iMac to my new iMac, but the old one was still in reasonably good shape.
 I figured that if I took everything but iTunes off of it, and kept only iTunes and an external hard drive, it would be pretty much the same thing as my in-laws had, and with a good set of computer speakers, it would work for the living room.
 It wasn't set up to rattle the walls, but I don't listen to music that way much in the house-the car is a different story-so I didn't need that kind of volume.

 So I set it up, and added a few features.
 The screen saver is set to show pictures of the family, so if the iMac isn't playing music, it's acting like a giant picture frame.
-Originally, I used an iMac G4 (which is still in the garage doing the same thing) and then switched to an iMac G5 from 2006 that I bought it used in 2012 for around $100.
+Originally, I used an iMac G4 (which is still in the garage doing the same thing) and then switched to an iMac G5 from 2006 that I bought used in 2012 for around $100.
 I started with just uploading selected songs from the thousand or so cd's that I had, but when I was working on my Master's degree, I realized that it easier to just load the entire cd and then sort out what I wanted later.
 I would take a stack of cds and upload them whenever I needed to look up from whatever project I was working on.

 What I didn't realize initially was that the Mac download was set to 192kbps instead of 320kbps, a sound quality loss that is noticeable with careful listening.
 I adjusted that about six years ago, and now generally only download things that are at that bit rate.
 At the end of the pandemic I decided to start taking selected cd's that I had loaded previously and reloading them at a higher bit rate, and it was going pretty well until my external hard drive crashed.
 The hard drive was old and had been making funny noises-it was the kind with the spinning disk-and then one day it just went belly-up.